How To Air-Dry Your Hair—Without The Frizz

 “Moisture is key,” says Rorong.
 When your hair lacks moisture, it pulls it from the air, which causes strands to get puffy and frizzy.
 Both Jackson and Rorong sing the praises of sulfate-free shampoo for keeping a lid on frizz.
 Sulfates strip natural oils from the hair and can make it dry, while sulfate-free shampoos maintain hair’s natural oil levels, leaving it with more moisture.

-Jackson also recommends only washing your hair once a week or once every two weeks, if possible.
+Jackson also recommends only washing your hair once a week, if possible.
 “If you need to wash more often for whatever reason, try co-washing—just washing with your conditioner,” she says.
 Curly hair types should also incorporate a deep conditioning mask into their routine once a week. “[They are] a great way to hydrate the hair and give you more control when styling your curls or natural hair.
 Some may think that these treatments should be done in the winter, but they really should be used in the summer, too.”

 3. Towel off excess water